 As well as symbolic power, torcs were said to have mythical or supernatural powers for the Celts.
 They are often depicted in Celtic art being held or worn by deities, and they also pop up in several ancient Irish stories.
-In the Cattle Raid of Cooley, the lead warrior Morann the Arbiter allegedly had a magical torc that tightened around his neck any time he made a false judgement.
+According to Irish Mythology, on The Cattle Raid of Cooley, the lead warrior Morann the Arbiter allegedly had a magical torc that tightened around his neck any time he made a false judgement.
 One King of Tara, Dermot MacCerrbheoil, dreamt that angels took his torc from his neck and gave it to a stranger, who turned out to be St. Brendan of Clonfert.
 When they bumped into each other some time later and the King recognised him as the man who was gifted the torc, he relinquished his kingdom to him.

 Torcs were also thought to act as talismans, offering protection from evil forces, which explains why they were worn into battle.
 Torcs were highly prized items for this reason and top of the list of coveted gold if the Celts were ever defeated.
 Some have been found broken into pieces by opponents who possibly feared their powers.

 Torcs are nearly always found in hoards with various other Celtic artefacts and jewellery, such as lunulae and brooches.
 The artefacts in hoards are almost always from varying dates and times, making it hard to pinpoint an exact timeframe.
 These hoards are most likely collections held by the highest ranking Celtic families, passed down through generations and hidden for safekeeping.
 Often torcs have been found alongside female remains, suggesting that they were used in burial rituals.
 Gold torcs were generally thought to be associated with royalty while bronze or copper torcs were used by slightly less noble members of society.